BaseXdb/basex/readme.txt

  RUNNING BASEX --------------------------------------------------------

- Follow the following steps to start BaseX with Eclipse:
+ Apply the following steps to start BaseX with Eclipse:

  - Press Run -> Run...
  - Create a new "Java Application" launch configuration